 Conversely, being a shoe person has made me really good at buying bags (let me explain).
-Since I'll fall for any ol’ fancy piece of footwear that looks at me the right way, I’m far more discerning when it comes to handbags.
+Since I'll fall for almost any fancy piece of footwear that looks at me the right way, I’m far more discerning when it comes to handbags.

 Carrying the Antonia bag from Shrimps.

 This means I'm fussy in many ways.
-My bags have to be versatile, well-made, on-trend and with the potential to last season after season.
+My bags have to be versatile, well-made, on-trend and yet with the potential to last season after season.
 I don't love them unconditionally just because they're new or pretty; they have to earn a place in my wardrobe.
 As such, I've become well acquainted with some of the best handbag bags in the business.

 From affordable options that genuinely look more expensive (and won't fall apart after a few wears) to the designer names that are actually worth spending your paycheque on, these are my recommendations for every handbag category…

 This is my favourite little black bag.
 It's by Prada and goes with every work outfit.

 First things first: If you're going to spend big bucks, please do so on something that will last.
 I'm not into putting down a wad of cash on something that will only look current for a season—my clothes, bags and shoes all have to work hard for the money.